movementlabsxyz/MIP/MIP/mip-34/README.md

 To achieve crypto-economically secured fast finality, we need to solve the following problems:

 1. design a _staking_ mechanism for the validators to stake assets, distribute rewards and manage slashing
-1. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for L2-confirmation
+1. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for fastconfirmation
-1. _communicate_ the L2-confirmation status.
+1. _communicate_ the fastconfirmation status.

-In addition the following may require separate discussion, as it is a different procedure (postconfirmations are handled in smart contracts on L1, whereas L2-confirmations are handled off-chain)
+In addition the following may require separate discussion, as it is a different procedure (postconfirmations are handled in smart contracts on L1, whereas fastconfirmations are handled off-chain)

 4. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for postconfirmation.